The options are endless when you’ve got the best vodka on your bar cart.

 The Eye of the Dragon – $5.5 million

 Hong Kong-based Dutch company Royal Dragon released The Eye of the Dragon with a determination to make it spectacular inside and out.
-This vodka is one of the smoothest on the market, thanks to its distillation process, and uses charcoal to distil the spirit five times.
-Outside, the bottle is covered with 50-carat intense yellow jewels with around 15,000 diamonds weighing 2 kilogrammes (4.5 pounds) of solid 18-karat gold.
-The dragon on top of the bottle is also studded with millions-worth of diamonds.
+This vodka is one of the smoothest on the market, thanks to its distillation process, and uses charcoal to distill the spirit five times.
+Outside, the bottle is covered with 50-carat intense yellow jewels with around 15,000 diamonds weighing 4.5 pounds (2 kilograms) of solid 18-karat gold.
+The dragon on top of the bottle is also studded with millions worth of diamonds.

 Russo-Baltique Vodka – $1.3 million

-Russo-Baltique’s vodka comes with a hectic past: one bottle was stolen from Copenhagen’s vodka museum, Cafe 33, while another was debuted in Netflix series House of Cards.
-The brand released the vodka to commemorate the company’s 100th anniversary and it comes in a bulletproof bottle with a flask made out of the radiator guards from vintage Russo-Baltique automobiles.
+Russo-Baltique’s vodka comes with a hectic past: one bottle was stolen from Copenhagen’s vodka museum, Cafe 33, while another debuted in the Netflix series House of Cards.
+The brand released the vodka to commemorate the company’s 100th anniversary, and it comes in a bulletproof bottle with a flask made out of the radiator guards from vintage Russo-Baltique automobiles.

 DIVA Premium Vodka – $1 million

 DIVA doesn’t use gold in its vodka production, but it does involve precious stones for a truly luxurious taste.
-This brand, a favourite amongst celebrities, is distilled multiple times to ensure a smooth flavour profile and comes with more precious stones stored inside the bottle.
+This brand, a favorite amongst celebrities, is distilled multiple times to ensure a smooth flavor profile and comes with more precious stones stored inside the bottle.
 Once empty, the stones can be kept as a keepsake.